synapsecns/sanguine/packages/docs/docs/consensus/glossary.md

 ### Agent Root
 The Agent Root is the root of the Merkle Tree formed from the [Agent Set](#agent-set).
-The list of all registered bonded agents that have posted bond on the [SYN Chain](#synapse-chain) are put into a Merkle Tree, and the root of this tree is the Agent Root.
+The list of all registered bonded agents that have posted bond on the [Synapse Chain](#synapse-chain) are put into a Merkle Tree, and the root of this tree is the Agent Root.
 This makes it easy for the Remote Chains to detect if there has been a change in the set of bonded agents.
 Because this Agent Root is one of the fields in the [Attestation](#attestation), the Notaries are constantly attesting to the current Agent Root to its [Remote Chain](#remote-chain).
 When the remote chain has a new Agent Root, there is an [Optimistic Period](#optimistic-period) that needs to pass before that new Agent Root is considered valid.